TF-Hafnium/hafnium/docs/secure-partition-manager/secure-partition-manager.rst

 - SP: the SPMC returns its own implemented version.
 - SPMC at S-EL1/S-EL2: the SPMD returns its own implemented version.

+The FF-A version can only be changed by calls to ``FFA_VERSION`` before other calls to other FF-A ABIs have been made.
+Calls to ``FFA_VERSION`` after subsequent ABI calls will fail.

 FFA_FEATURES
 ~~~~~~~~~~~~